 The ubiquity of EBV in human populations offers outstanding opportunities for small and yet informative clinical trials and experimental medicine.
 The project would be truly translational, and a core aim would be rapid progression of the tools developed towards human studies.

-Dr Douglas aims to offer high-quality supervision to his students and to allow them to make the most of the opportunities afforded by an Oxford DPhil, working within a stimulating, supportive and enjoyable environment.
+Dr Douglas & Prof Draper aim to offer high-quality supervision and allow them to make the most of the opportunities afforded by an Oxford DPhil, working within a stimulating, supportive and enjoyable environment.
 Prospective applicants are encouraged to contact Sandy (email@example.com) for further information and/or to be put in touch with current lab members.

 All students are expected to present their research internally and at relevant conferences, and to work towards publications.
 A student pursuing this project could expect to learn a broad range of transferable practical techniques in molecular biology, virology, and immunology.

 The Jenner Institute is Europe’s largest academic translational vaccinology research centre, with activity extending from basic microbiological and immunological research into first-time-in-human clinical trials and subsequent international field trials.
 The Institute’s close integration of pre-clinical and clinical activities offers near-unique opportunities for students to be involved throughout this process.
 With other active programmes within the Institute targeting diseases including HIV, TB, dengue, cancer and influenza, DPhil students have the opportunity to interact with senior researchers with a wide variety of expertise, and to develop a broad skill-set to support a career in 21st century translational medicine.

 Project reference number: 1075

 |Sandy Douglas||Jenner Institute||Oxford University, Henry Wellcome Building for Molecular Physiology||GBRfirstname.lastname@example.org|